 Around the other side, there is a metal R2D2 as well.

-Lastly, there is a neat bronze statue dedicated to the guy who made a lot of the effects from some of the famous old movies.
+Lastly, there is a neat bronze statue dedicated to the guy who made a lot of the effects from some famous old movies like King Kong.

 Let me know what you think in the comments.